 There are some cases where young people without dependents may also be interested in life insurance.
 For instance, when a parent or guardian is a cosigner on a student loan, taking out a life insurance policy on the adult child could cover the remaining educational debt in the event of the parents’ untimely deaths.

 Generally, the life insurance premium paid by younger policyholders can be lower than those paid by middle-aged or older individuals.

 Life insurance may provide a financial safety net for loved ones left holding the bag on paying off debts.
 For some, it could prevent certain scenarios, such as needing to sell the family home to balance the debt books in the wake of a death.

 2. Giving Loved Ones a Financial Future

 Sparing family and dependents the burden of debts could prevent financial hardship if the worst were to happen.
 However, preparing for future expenses can be important too, especially for people with children and dependents.

-Life insurance can help fill the income gap (and supplement added expenses) when one parent or the primary family breadwinner passes away.
+Life insurance can help fill the income gap and supplement added expenses when one parent or the primary family breadwinner passes away.
 A death benefit could be used to cover day-to-day purchases and living expenses, such as groceries, utilities, and car payments.
 It could also help fund larger expenses, such as paying for a child’s college education.